They actually say the Black Friday sales were down.

 Thank you for the call, Mark.

-To White Plains, New York and Rich, Rich you're on the Rush Limbaugh program with Mark Belling.
+To White Plains, New York and Rich, Richard, on the Rush Limbaugh program with Mark Belling.

-Um in the beginning of your show today, you were being very critical of Islamic terrorism, but I recall being on this show with you uh close to a year ago, where I enumerated all the different ways Obama is catering to Muslims in this country, and I described Obama not as a Muslim, but as a Muslim sympathizer.
+In the beginning of your show today, you were being very critical of Islamic terrorism, but I recall being on this show with you close to a year ago where I enumerated all the different ways Obama is catering to Muslims in this country, and I described Obama not as a Muslim, but as a Muslim sympathizer.

 So I'm asking you now, would you call Obama a Muslim sympathizer?

-And if not, please tell me the more politically correct correct description you would use uh to describe Obama's favorable relationship of the Muslim community.
+And if not, please tell me the more politically correct description you would use to describe Obama's favorable relationship with the Muslim community.

 Are you sure it was me?